JonathanParaschou/TransitTracker/README.md

 - Struggle Point 2: If the async function is called one after another fast enough, there is potential that it loads options two times over
     - Fixed by rebuilding an array instead of appending onto an existing reference

-- Mile Stone 2: Created all three dropdowns and added conditional rendering for when a previous dropdown is selected.
+- Milestone 2: Created all three dropdowns and added conditional rendering for when a previous dropdown is selected.
 Noticed there was a bug with the metro transit site when you select all options and then change your route.

 ![image](./pictures/Milestone_2a.PNG)
 ![image](./pictures/Milestone_2b.PNG)